andalus package

 Returns:

-A Series containing the experimental values from the benchmark suite.
+A Series containing the experimental values from the benchmark and application suites.

 Return type: